 JSON API and REST in core can expose entity types as resources out of the box.
 When these modules expose an entity type they do it based on typed data and field API.
 Since the process to expose entities is known, we can anticipate schemas for those resources.

 In fact, assuming resources are a serialization of field API and typed data is the only thing we can do.
 The base for JSON API and REST in core is Symfony's serialization component.
 This component is broken into normalizers, as explained in my previous series.
 These normalizers transform Drupal's inner data structures into other simpler structures.
 After this transformation, all knowledge of the data type, or structure is lost.
-This happens because the normalizer classes do not return the new types and new shapes the typed data has been transformed to.
+This happens because the normalizer classes do not return the new types and new shapes the typed data has been transformed into.
 This loss of information is where the big problem lies with the current state of schemas.

 The Schemata module provides schemas for JSON API and core REST.
 It does it by serializing the entity and typed data.
 It is only able to do this because it knows about the implementation details of these two modules.
 It knows that the